feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 <!-- footnotes -->
 [^fn:debs]: Basically two `tar.gz` files inside an `ar` file, one of the `tar.gz` files has the software itself, the other has control files.
 [^fn:rpmbuild]: `rpmbuild` is a CLI provided by RedHat to build `.rpm` packages from a spec file.
-[^fn:tdt]: Table-driven tests are useful if you need to copy/paste some structure on a lot of tests.
-You learn more about it [here](https://github.com/golang/go/wiki/TableDrivenTests).
+[^fn:tdt]: Table-driven tests are useful if you need to copy/paste some structure on a lot of tests for functions pure functions.
+You can learn more about it [here](https://github.com/golang/go/wiki/TableDrivenTests).
 [^fn:rust]: Adding Rust support to [GoReleaser] was discussed [some times](https://github.com/goreleaser/goreleaser/issues?utf8=%E2%9C%93&q=rust), but was still not implemented.
 [^fn:hykes]: One of the founders of Docker and dotCloud.